jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 ]

 ==== State Required
-The state required save condition is a simple @sparql query over the current Solid pod.
+The state required store condition is a simple @sparql query over the current Solid pod.
-The expected returning `?value` variable is coerced to a boolean, if true, the resource is saved in the collection.
+The expected returning `?value` variable is coerced to a boolean, if true, the resource is stored in the collection.
-The save condition allows for flexible additional features like a basic locking mechanism, where a save is only allowed in case a lock is not present.
+The store condition allows for flexible additional features like a basic locking mechanism, where a store is only allowed in case a lock is not present.

 ==== Always Stored

-A basic save condition, we always save the resource.
+A basic store condition, we always store the resource.

 ==== Prefer Other

-This save condition indicates another collection takes precedence to save over this one.
+This store condition indicates another collection takes precedence to store over this one.

 I could, for example, have the canonical collections "family pictures" and "pictures".
 Instead of creating a complex shape description for my "pictures" that excludes the shape of "family pictures",